Jerry457/dont-starve-anim-tool-document/docs/en/spine/instructions.md

 Unpacking "Don't Starve" files into a Spine project will not export skeletal data; you will need to manually recreate the skeleton.
 Some complex animation packs may export with inaccurate transformations, requiring manual adjustments.

-Spine-related features are a paid service.
+Spine curve and transformations features are a paid service.
 Please contact the author for purchase.
 [Dscord](https://discord.gg/78Y4FaGq3U).

 Please note that there are no refunds service.